dinolupo/dinolupo.github.io/_posts/2015-05-13-improved-command-prompt-bash-osx.md

 categories: osx bash
 ---

 When you start a standard OSX Terminal running bash you see that it is uncolored and boring as an old fashioned VAX terminal at university.
-So I decided to go with a new settings to make the overall terminal experience better, like those you see on various Linux distribution.<!--more-->
+So I decided to go with a new setting to make the overall terminal experience better, like those you see on various Linux distribution.<!--more-->

 My desire was to have: